 As the latest technological advancement in Aesthetic Medicine, such technology often comes at a high cost.

 Depending on your problem areas, treatment prices can range from low hundreds ($250/session) to $1,000.
-Usually 3 - 6 sessions are suggested.
+Usually, three to six sessions are suggested.

 The price difference is due to the complexity of the medical issue, extensive laser treatment as well as doctor’s procedural time.

-6. Is there any downtime, side-effect or risk of Pico lasers?
+Is there any downtime, side-effect, or risks of Pico lasers?

 For treating pigmentation and tattoos, the picosecond laser is widely accepted to be safer than Q-Switched nanosecond lasers.

-In a Hong Kong-based research study, there were no cases of hyperpigmentation and temporary hypopigmentaton (4.8%) that eventually resolved in weeks without permanent side-effects.
+In a Hong Kong-based research study, there were no cases of hyperpigmentation and temporary hypopigmentation (4.8%) that eventually resolved in weeks without permanent side-effects.

 I have also observed that there is a tendency for skin to be slightly drier than usual for 3 - 5 days after the laser treatment.